-A roadshow visited locations profiled for high levels of deprivation and high shopper footfall.
-The stand integrated visually with above the line creative.

-To initiate face-to-face conversations on this tough topic, trained staff gave away humorous 'products for change' such as fake books (entitled 'How to get flush')

-which people could use to conceal the screening test discretely at home.
-These books are now being piloted for use in around 18 GP practices across Scotland showing how marketing ideas were not just integrated across channels - but integrated with service delivery.
+A roadshow visited locations profiled for high levels of deprivation and low levels of screening uptake, with a stand that integrated the above the line creative.
+To initiate face-to-face conversations on this tough topic, trained staff gave away humorous 'products for change' such as fake books (entitled 'How to get flush') which people could use to conceal the screening test discretely at home.
+These books are now being piloted for use in around 18 GP practices across Scotland - a pioneering example of advertising ideas helping support service delivery.